victor-alvarez/ThreeLevelAndriodGame/phase2/README.txt

 For file saving Json (GSON) was used
-Opening the project directly will work, no extra is needed
+Opening the project directly will work, no extra is needed.
+Specifically open the Game folder inside for running the game.

 Instructions:
 Do not hit the back button.
 While this will not crash the game, it may cause some minor bugs.
 Also